google/shifter/shifter/README.md

 ## Processor

-Processors are the converts from openshift to kubernetes.

----
+The processor is the component that converts the OpenShift objects to GKE/Anthos compatible objects.

+In OpenShift the following objects are some of the custom resources available to OpenShift and not to other distributions of Kubernetes:

+* Projects
+* Templates
+* DeploymentConfigs
+* Routes
+* Builds
+* ImageStreams

+The processor takes the specification of these objects and converts them into the best fit object in GKE/Anthos

+* Projects -> Merged with Namesapces
+* Templates -> Deployment, Helm Chart
+* DeploymentConfigs -> Deployment
+* Routes -> Ingress, Internal Load Balancer, External Load Balancer, Istio/ASM VirtualService
+* Builds -> CloudBuild manifest
+* ImageStream -> Image

+The processor is extensible to support further objects, we have a roadmap of items to support.

-## Inputs
+## Input

-Inputs are readers for your existing Openshift application deployment methods
+Inputs are readers for your existing Openshift application deployment methods,

 Currently supported inputs:

 - **Yaml**

-  Yaml input takes a standard OpenShift yaml file and changes certain api calls from OpenShfit specific to standard Kubernetes example: DeploymentConfig to Deployment
+  Yaml input takes a standard OpenShift yaml manifest file that you have stored on a filesystem or GCS bucket.

 - **Templates**

-  Template converter takes a Openshift template, converts it into kubernetes compatible resources and outputs given the format required.
+  Template converter takes a Openshift template yaml file, templates can be converted to a templated output format such as Helm Charts.

-- **Cluster**

-  Cluster converter takes the resources deployed to a Openshift Namespace, converts those resources into kubernetes compatible resources and outputs given the format required.

----

-## Generators
+## Generator

-Generators create new code based on your input to be used by standard Kubernetes distributions.
+Generators create the resulting output, shifter has been designed so that additional generators or outputters can be created.

 Currently supported generators: